raspberrypi/documentation/usage/mathematica/README.md

 ## Wolfram command line access

-You can also access the Wolfram language from the command line by entering `wolfram` in the termina, or double clicking the Wolfram Desktop icon.
+You can also access the Wolfram language from the command line by entering `wolfram` in the terminal, or double clicking the Wolfram Desktop icon.
 This will give a text-only (non-graphical) programming environment with the `In[x]` / `Out[x]` style interface but without interactive notebook functionality.
 The Mathematica functions will still work as expected:

 ![Wolfram command line](images/command-line.png)